turingschool/md_launch_curriculum/labs/mod1/IntrotoIDE.md

 <!-- I am really excited to see how this lab works!
 I like how it blends some exploration with a new tool (VS) while reinforcing concepts from previous lesosns.
 I think the temptation will be to focus mostly on the implementation of FizzBuzz, but we need to ensure we maintain a strong focus on the learning goals of utilziing an IDE. -->

 <!-- Speaking of learning goals, I wonder if students AND instructors would benefit from having 1-2 learning goals associated with each lab?
 I can imagine as we get into trickier content it may be difficult for students to know EXACTLY what the focus of the lab should be - do you want to take a stab at adding 1-2 learning goals for each lab moving forward? -->

+## Preparation

+Tomorrow, we are going to be discussing **debugging**.
+Spend 5-10 minutes googling to come up with a definition of **debugging**; you could try phrases like `what is a bug in programming?`, `debugging code`, `c# debugging tools`.
+In your notebook, write out your definition of debugging.